IntrepidPursuits/react-page-object/README.md

 # React Page Object
-Declarative integration testing for React.
-With this library, you can now write the following integration tests:
+This library gives you the ability to write the following integration tests:

 ```jsx
 import React, { Component } from 'react'